EPCCed/2021-03-29-archer2-dev-course/_episodes/11-GROMACS-benchmark.md

 ## Aims

 In this exercise, you will be running molecular dynamics simulations using [GROMACS](https://manual.gromacs.org/).
-You will be benchmarking how efficiently a small system will run as you increase the number of processors.
+You will begin by benchmarking the strong-scaling performance of an 80k-atom GROMACS simulation.
+You will also be looking at the effects on performance that increasing the number of OMP thread count has when running GROMACS on a single node.
+Finally, you can see how multithreading and dynamic load balancing can impact performance.

 ## Measuring strong scaling